True Blue PPO (preferred provider organization) is a network used by fully insured

 A. Health care costs are a major burden, and they continue to increase.
 The

-PPO holds down the cost of health care by finding doctors and hospitals, and other
+PPO holds down the cost of health care by finding doctors, hospitals and other

 participating providers who agree to accept our allowance for their services, in